oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 }
 {% endhighlight %}

+Additionally we need an another helper function to check if the identifier we scanned is a specific keyword.
+Basically its just a fancy wrapper for 'memcmp'.

 {% highlight c linenos %}
 static TokenType check_keyword(const Scanner* scanner, const char* keyword, TokenType type) {